 Is your dog throwing up?
-There's no need to panic.
-While it's important not to ignore vomiting in dogs, it's not usually a dire emergency.
-However, vomiting is still something you need to address.
+While it's important to address vomiting in dogs, it's not usually a dire emergency.
+However, vomiting is something you should not ignore.
 Learn about vomiting in dogs so you can help your canine companion feel better soon.

 Why Do Dogs Vomit?

 Vomiting may occur in dogs for a variety of reasons, some more serious than others.
 Dietary indiscretion is a common reason for vomiting in dogs (like getting into the trash or eating table scraps).

 However, vomiting may also be caused by something more serious, such as toxin ingestion, gastrointestinal obstruction, pancreatitis, and more.

 Vomiting is one of the most common signs of illness reported by dog owners.
 It may or may not be accompanied by diarrhea, loss of appetite, and lethargy.
 Not only is it important to understand why dogs vomit; you should also know how to respond when your dog is throwing up.

 One or two episodes of vomiting are not necessarily serious.
 Do you call your doctor every time you get sick to your stomach?
 Of course not.
 However, it is important to take extra precautions when a dog is sick because dogs cannot tell us how they really feel.
 In fact, dogs often hide their illnesses as long as possible, acting like they feel fine when they really don't.

 If your dog vomits, first have a look at the substance that was vomited up.
 Is it food?